natnat-mc/imglib/README.md

 An image organization tool

 ## Is it ready yet?
 Mostly, the backend works, but not everything has been tested yet so crashes are still possible.
-Authentication and security aren't implemented yet.
 The frontend isn't ready yet.

 ## How does it work?
 This tool organizes Images by allowing them to be flagged with Tags, and put in any number of Albums which can also be flagged with Tags.